 b.
 Meet and Confer.
-Prior to the hearing on the motion of request for order, parties or their counsel must meet and confer with the Department of Child Support Services in a good faith effort to resolve all issues.
+If the Department of Child Support Services is the assignee of the support, parties or their counsel must meet and confer with the Department of Child Support Services in a good faith effort to resolve all issues prior to the hearing on the request for order.

-All documents relevant to the motion or request must be exchanged prior to, or at the beginning of, the meet and confer session.
+All documents relevant to the request for order must be exchanged prior to, or at the beginning of, the meet and confer session.

-Failure to meet and confer may result in the matter being dropped from the calendar or continued to another hearing date to allow parties additional time to meet and confer.
+Failure to meet and confer may result in the matter being continued to another hearing date to allow parties additional time to meet and confer.
 Failure on the part of either party will be considered by the court in connection with any request for an award of attorney's fees and costs or sanctions.

 c.
 Department of Child Support Services.
 The Department of Child Support Services is exempt from this requirement unless it is practicable for the Department to have a party complete and sign the Income and Expense Declaration form.
-However, the Department is required to include a completed Income and Expense Declaration if the Department is filing a motion, a request for order, answer or response pertaining to a modification of child support or demand for attorney's fees and costs on behalf of a self-represented party.
+However, the Department is required to include a completed Income and Expense Declaration if the Department is filing a request for order, answer or response pertaining to a modification of child support or demand for attorney's fees and costs on behalf of a self-represented party.